 - Industrial documents must be precise, actionable, and audit-ready

-- Generic writing training doesn’t address these constraints
+- Generic writing training does not address these constraints

-- Effective industry writing training programs focus on real documents, structured frameworks, and compliance awareness
+- Effective writing skills training programs focus on real documents, structured frameworks, and compliance awareness

 - Team-based training ensures consistency across roles

-As a result, the best industry writing programs go beyond just improving writing to strengthen operations, reduce risk, and align teams around how work actually gets done.
+As a result, the best industry writing skills training programs go beyond just improving writing to strengthen operations, reduce risk, and align teams around how work actually gets done.

-In particular, writing in fields like manufacturing, construction, engineering, architecture, biotech, energy, and similar sectors is quite different from the writing people learn in school.
-It’s certainly different from the writing most professionals use in typical business roles.
+Writing in fields like manufacturing, construction, engineering, architecture, biotech, energy, and similar sectors is quite different from the writing people learn in school.
+It is certainly different from the writing most professionals use in typical business roles.

-Yet in these domains, most people simply don’t get the right kind of writing training, if they get any at all.
-That’s despite 80.5% of professionals, such as engineers, saying that technical writing should at least be a required part of their undergraduate education.
+Yet in these domains, most people simply do not get the right kind of writing training, if they get any at all.
+That is despite 80.5% of professionals, such as engineers, saying that technical writing should at least be a required part of their undergraduate education.

 That skills gap matters because the stakes of writing output are higher in industrial settings than virtually anywhere else.